 Associate Director of Research Program Development

 I am driven by a desire to understand the world around me and I believe that science and tools like the scientific method are the best way to explore some of its most pressing mysteries.
-At Arete, I take part in the scientific enterprise by facilitating research across a broad spectrum of topics.
+At RDS, I take part in the scientific enterprise by facilitating research across a broad spectrum of topics.

 Throughout my career, I have worked as part of interdisciplinary teams who strive to understand how natural systems will function in a rapidly changing climate.
-Before joining Arete, I worked as a research scientist at Argonne National Laboratory.
+Before joining RDS, I worked as a research scientist at Argonne National Laboratory.
 My research focused on ecosystem ecology and microbiology, with an emphasis on soil processes that control ecosystem carbon balance.
 My experience with every stage of the research process gives me a unique perspective for working with University faculty to develop their innovative interdisciplinary research.

 When I’m not working to develop new research ideas, I enjoy dancing at every opportunity and pub trivia with friends.